 Lead is dangerous when accidentally inhaled or swallowed.
 Exposure can cause brain damage and nervous system damage, which may lead to learning disabilities.
 Lead poisoning can also lead to anemia.
 Lead poisoning in kids is still a problem in Canada.
 Children are more susceptible to lead poisoning because their developing bodies take up lead more readily.

 Many homes built before 1960 have lead-based paint (it has since been banned for use in houses) in the interior of the house.
 Lead is also found in soil around homes with exterior lead paint, in household dust that contains lead from paint that is in bad condition, and in old painted furniture and toys.
 Lead-based paint that is peeling or cracking, or used on surfaces and objects that young children might chew on (such as windowsills and railings) is a hazard.
 Lead-based paint in good condition usually doesn't pose a threat.
 If you're concerned about lead, consult with your doctor and request for a blood test to assess how much lead you and your family is consuming.
-Don't try to remove lead paint yourself - doing it improperly could worsen the situation.
+To remove lead-based paint safely, it might be a good idea to hire a trained professional – doing it improperly could worsen the situation.